-Sign up for the Spring 2017 introduction to mindfulness workshop.
-It will meet Tuesdays, 3:45-5pm, February 7 through April 4 (not during Spring Break).
+Sign up for the Fall 2017 introduction to mindfulness workshop.
+It will meet Tuesdays, 3:45-5pm, September 12 through November 7 (not during Fall Break).
 See more details on this page.
 Email Kristin in the Library (email@example.com) with questions and to sign up.

 When classes aren't in session, you're welcome to use the meditation cushions and mats generously provided for the room by the UVA Contemplative Sciences Center.
 Visit CSC's website for information about mindfulness, meditation, and yoga events at UVA.